GreenStar Homes Certification Manual Version 4

 Every bathroom requires a properly installed bath fan that is vented outdoors and tested to ensure at least 50 CFM or higher when it is running on and off or 20 CFM when continuously running if providing whole-home ventilation.

-An alternative approach – Ideally you may want to use a heat or energy recovery ventilator to do this instead.
-If a GreenHome Inspector is not available we may be able to use the toilet paper test on a video.
+Ideally you may want to use a heat or energy recovery ventilator to do this instead.

-Products that can help – Panasonic makes many different types of bathfans to meet all your needs and their whisper green and value is very quiet if it is being used for continued ventilation.
+Panasonic makes many different types of bathfans to meet all your needs and their whisper green and value is very quiet if it is being used for continued ventilation.
+Consider selecting higher ventilation rates such 2 or 3 stage fans up to 80 or 110 CFM to ensure the fan draw can meet 50 CFM.

 The home must have adequate fresh air provided either by supply or exhaust air.
-Balanced ventilation is suggested but not required for silver.
-Exhaust air is recommended in cooler climates and supply air in warmer climates.
-This is done using a continuously running or intermittent running bath fan or supply air fan in the furnace or alternative means.
-Systems must be tested to ensure they ventilating correcting at the right rate under the ASHRAE 62.2 2016 standard or higher.
+Balanced ventilation is suggested but is not required for Silver-level certification.
+Exhaust air is recommended in cooler climates, while supply air is suggested in warmer climates.
+This can be accomplished by using a continuously running or intermittent running bath fan or supply air fan in the furnace or alternative means.
+Systems must be tested to ensure they ventilate properly per the ASHRAE 62.2 2016 standard or higher.

-Products that can help – Panasonic has several bath fans, supply fans, and energy recovery ventilators that will help you meet this goal.
-Learn more here.
+Panasonic has several bath fans, supply fans, and energy recovery ventilators that will help you meet this goal.

 New gas appliances must be sealed/vented or all-electric